zijian-x/kilo/README.md

 - **Text Editing:** Open the editor and start typing.
 Use arrow keys to navigate, and press `Ctrl-Q` to quit.
+- **Searching:** Press `Ctrl-F` to initiate a search.
+Enter the desired word, and use the arrow keys (UP and DOWN) to cycle through search results.

 ## Acknowledgments